rust-lang/rustc-dev-guide/src/diagnostics.md

   will treat the first error being emitted as an Internal Compiler Error, which allows you to get a stack trace at the point the error has been emitted.
 Change the `1` to something else if you wish to trigger on a later error.

+  There are limitations with this approach:
-One limitation with this approach is that some calls get elided from the stack trace because they get inlined in the compiled `rustc`.
+  - Some calls get elided from the stack trace because they get inlined in the compiled `rustc`.
-  Another limitation is the same problem we faced with the prior approach, where the _construction_ of the error is far away from where it is _emitted_.
+  - The _construction_ of the error is far away from where it is _emitted_, a problem similar to the one we faced with the `grep` approach.
     In some cases, we buffer multiple errors in order to emit them in order.

 The regular development practices apply: judicious use of `debug!()` statements and use of a debugger to trigger break points in order to figure out in what